parmita52/machine-learning-spark-ex/README.md

 ## Task 4
 Use a [DecisionTreeClassifier](https://spark.apache.org/docs/latest/api/python/pyspark.ml.html#pyspark.ml.classification.DecisionTreeClassifier)

-Ok so what exactly are these three new...
+Ok so what exactly are these three new Spark Tools?

 # Spark Tools
 For now, read the sheet below and just understand what each tool does.
 The rest (about Estimators and Transformers) will make more sense after reading the next sheet about Pipelines, Estimators, and Transformers.